facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ## Showing Line Numbers

 Line numbers are provided via Pygments and can either be shown per code block or globally for all.
-To show globally via CodeHilite or `pymdownx.highlight`, you must set `linenums` to `#!py True` in the respective extension.
+To show globally via CodeHilite or `pymdownx.highlight`, you must set `linenums` to `#!py3 True` in the respective extension.

 To set line numbers per code block, you can specify a special setting directly after the opening tokens (and language if present).
 Simply specify the starting line line number with option `linenums="1"`.
 The setting is followed by the equal sign and the value must be quoted.
 Valid line numbers are n > 0.
 If `linenums` is enabled globally, this will just control the starting line shown in the block.